For consultants, fractional CTOs & agencies Engagement playbook

 Safety gates on every run

-The same guardrails security would have asked you to add, already there, on by default, documented in the handoff.
+The guardrails the client's security team would have asked you to add are already there, on by default and documented in the handoff.

-• Outcome logs per task on the client's disk for audit and reporting.
+• Crash and rate-limit recovery, with per-ticket run logs on the client's disk for audit and reporting.

 The tools you deploy